-The accounts of the Winnfield City Court are organized on the basis of funds, each of which is considered a separate accounting entity.
-The various funds are reported by generic fund types in the financial statements.
-Each fund operates with a group of self-balancing accounts that comprises its assets, liabilities, fund equity, revenues, and expenditures.
-Revenues are accounted for in the individual funds based upon the purpose for which they are to be spent and the means by which spending activities are controlled.
-The City Court uses the following fund categories and fund types.
+The financial statements of the City Court are organized into funds, each of which is considered a separate accounting entity.
+The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues and expenditures, or expenses, as appropriate.
+Government resources are allocated to and accounted for in the individual funds based upon the purpose for which they are to be spent and the means by which spending activities are controlled.
+Funds are classified into two categories: governmental and fiduciary.
+An emphasis is placed on major funds within the governmental category.
+A fund is considered major if it is the primary operating fund of the City Court or meets the following criteria: